-XRF Test Result for Pfaltzgraff Heritage White (USA), c. mid-1980s
+XRF Test Results for Pfaltzgraff Heritage White (USA) c. mid-1980s

 | | | | | | | | | |

-The levels found combined with the degree of crazing (cracking / fine lines of deterioration of the glaze) on the food surface of this dish (see image above and additional images below) are indicators that it may be time to replace these with new dishes that are free of Lead.
-Crazing and cracking of the food surface glaze of a dish is often an indicator that it could possibly be leaching lead into some types of food, even if the dish met leach-testing standards for Lead at the time of Manufacture.
-All federal agencies agree that there is no safe level of Lead exposure for human beings, so that’s another important consideration when evaluating the potential safety of these dishes.
-In a pinch – these might be fine for a one-time use, however I would definitely recommend not using these as daily dishes (especially when “temporary” replacement clear glass dishes can be found at the Dollar Store for about $1.00 each! – while you shop around for your perfect new dish set!)
+These levels found, combined with the degree of crazing (cracking/ fine lines of deterioration in the glaze) on the food surface of this dish (see image above and additional images below), are indicators it may be time to replace this set with new Lead-free dishes.
+Crazing and cracking of the food surface glaze on a dish is often an indicator that the dish could possibly be leaching Lead into some types of food, even if the dish met leach-testing standards for Lead at the time of manufacture.
+All federal agencies agree there is no safe level of Lead exposure for human beings, so that’s another important consideration when evaluating the potential safety of these dishes.
+In a pinch, these might be fine for a one-time use, however I would definitely recommend not using these as daily dishes (especially when “temporary” replacements of clear glass dishes can be found at any local Dollar Store for about $1 each)!

 This piece was sent in for testing by Kelly in South Carolina!
 Thank you Kelly!